moodle-an-hochschulen/moodle-workflows/README.md

 #### PHP extensions
 Use the `php-extensions` parameter to install additional PHP extensions needed by your plugin.
 Specify multiple extensions separated by commas (e.g., `"redis,imagick,memcached"`).
 The extensions are installed using `shivammathur/setup-php@v2`.

+### Pull request content validation

+The workflow supports automated pull request content validation using the [github-pr-contains-action](https://github.com/JJ/github-pr-contains-action) action by JJ.
+These checks run during the static analysis phase and only apply to pull requests.
+Please see JJ's documentation for additional details.

 ### CLI tool